nodejs/node/doc/api/https.markdown

 specified.
 However, a [globalAgent](#https.globalAgent) silently ignores these.

 - `key`: Private key to use for SSL.
 Default `null`.
+- `passphrase`: A string of passphrase for the private key.
+Default `null`.
 - `cert`: Public x509 certificate to use.
 Default `null`.
 - `ca`: An authority certificate or array of authority certificates to check the remote host against.